Wednesday, January 29, 2025

 In my paternal Feucht family this was certainly true and many times the chosen name was substituted for another of the two or three names making research very difficult.

-My 2nd great grandparents, Johann Jacob Feucht and Magdalena Helena Bauer were both born in Germany.
+My second great grandparents, Johann Jacob Feucht and Magdalena Helena Bauer, were both born in Germany.
 Johann Feucht was born in Tamm, Ludwigsburg, Württemberg, Germany and Magdalena was born in Schwarzenbach by Nürnberg, Bavaria, Germany.

 Ten children were born to them as follows: